roeden/roeden/README.md

 - 👋 Hi, I’m @roeden I'm ROD, a full time tech person who is always looking for new things to help me enhance my skill set, particularly in my IT career field.👨‍💻
-- 👀 I’m interested in all about technology stuffs
+- 👀 I'm fascinated with technology and how it functions.
 - 🌱 I’m currently learning more on Front-end development then soon become a full stack developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm eager to collaborate with those with or without experience in order to share knowledge and expertise with everyone.
-- 📫 How to reach me roedenalfonso@gmail.com
+- 📫 How to reach me @ roedenalfonso@gmail.com

 <!---
 roeden/roeden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.